 6) Friends & Family – people hear of vacancies within their own workplace or may pass on your details to someone that is hiring.
 Talk to everyone you know!

 7) Students Union – can be contacted with part-time jobs so follow them on social media.
+These may also be advertised on Careers Connect.

 8) University Department – sometimes jobs get sent directly to the department so keep an eye on their notice board.